-It functions and resembles to the natural tooth as much as possible, the chewing efficacy is much superior, because the implant has a unique ability of fusing with bone, the soft tissues and gums around the implant crown heal in a natural manner, and hence the esthetics is as close to a natural tooth.
+It functions and resembles to the natural tooth as much as possible, the chewing efficacy is much superior, because the implant has a unique ability to fuse with bone, the soft tissues and gums around the implant crown heal in a natural manner, and hence the esthetics is as close to a natural tooth.

 Can everyone with a missing tooth get an implant?

-Implants cannot be placed in places where the bone density and height is less.
-Hence dentists always recommend to get a replacement for your missing tooth immediately rather than delaying the process as the more you wait, more is the bone loss eventually.
-Moreover, dentists do not prefer to place implants in medically compromised patients suffering from uncontrolled diabetes, patients with mental disorders, people suffering from heart ailments and cardiac insufficiency, patients with severe renal and liver dysfunctions.
+Implants cannot be placed in places where the bone density and height are less.
+Hence dentists always recommend getting a replacement for your missing tooth immediately rather than delaying the process as the more you wait, the more bone loss eventually.
+Moreover, dentists do not prefer to place implants in medically compromised patients suffering from uncontrolled diabetes, patients with mental disorders, people suffering from heart ailments and cardiac insufficiency, and patients with severe renal and liver dysfunctions.
 Chronic smokers and severe alcoholics are also not good candidates for dental implants.

 Why are implants so hyped?

-Dental implants are the most viable options for better esthetics, speech and function.
-Broadly speaking, implants look, feel and function in a similar manner as natural teeth, however, the important difference is in the way they attach to the surrounding tissues, response to dental disease and their upkeep.
-So, at the end, all is well with implants.
-The success and life span and the response to the treatment is also better with implants.
+Dental implants are the most viable options for better esthetics, speech, and function.
+Broadly speaking, implants look, feel and function in a similar manner as natural teeth, however, the important difference is in the way they attach to the surrounding tissues, respond to dental disease, and their upkeep.
+So, in the end, all is well with implants.
+The success and life span and the response to the treatment are also better with implants.